-II: ADMISSION
+II: Admission

 GCU welcomes applicants who desire a comprehensive education with a strong liberal arts foundation.
 The university accepts applications for both men and women who are interested in pursuing an undergraduate degree during the day or evening.
-Please not some programs only offer courses during the daytime.
+Please note that some programs only offer courses during the daytime.